SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

 Unsolicited advice is annoying to anyone.
-You can either choose the consent approach of meeting each speaker and saying, "Do you want feedback", or you can say, "Anyone who wants feedback can ask me now".
+You can either choose the consent approach of meeting each speaker and saying, "Do you want feedback", or you can say, "Anyone who wants feedback can ask me now."
 I prefer the latter approach because it sort of puts social pressure on them to _ask_ for feedback lmao.
 And when people ask for advice, they're likely to value it more.

 Feedback is often tricky once your brain has shut down after the debate.
 I remember when I sometimes just tried to make up something from my own notes or defaulted to something generic.